 Jackson almost went to war with the campus police when they told him they couldn’t do anything.

 “You’re telling me that she has to get hurt before you can step in?”
 Jackson yelled so loud that Kristen could hear him from outside the office.

 “This is a college campus,” the police captain told him.
 He sounded apathetic.
 “People are allowed to go anywhere they want.”

 When the spring semester started, there was no sign of the stalker.
-Kristen felt her life was starting to become normal again.
+Kristen felt her life was beginning to become normal again.
 It was amazing not having to look over her shoulder, especially since her work was taking its toll.
 Working at the mall in fear of someone stalking you wasn’t the best situation for someone in customer service.
 And now, with the biggest chocolate holiday coming, Kristen needed to be on her A-game.